Easy As Cookies

 • Place cookie dough, sprinkle-side up, on a parchment- or Silpat-lined cookie sheet about 2 inches apart.
 Use the bottom of a glass to flatten the cookies to ¼-1/2 inch thickness.

-• Bake cookies for about 9 minutes at 375F.
-Cookies will be pale, but will have began to brown on bottom.
+• Bake cookies for about 9-10 minutes at 375F.
+Cookies will be pale but will have begun to brown on bottom.

 • Cool for 4-5 minutes on the baking sheet, then remove the cookies to a cooling rack.
-Once completely cooled, store in an airtight container at room temperature.
+Once completely cooled, store in an airtight container.

 Make-Ahead

-• Roll the dough into balls and coat in sprinkles as above.
-Place on a plate or baking sheet lined with plastic wrap or waxed paper, then flatten each with a glass.
+• Scoop the dough and roll in sprinkles as above.
+Place balls of dough on a plate or baking sheet lined with plastic wrap or waxed paper, then flatten each with a glass.
+Freeze.

 • Once the cookies are completely frozen, remove them from the plate and store in a labeled freezer bag.

-• When you want cookies, remove them from the freezer once your oven has preheated.
-Place them on your prepared baking sheet and bake them, from frozen, for about 11 minutes.
-No need to thaw first.
-Enjoy!
+• To bake frozen dough: remove cookies from the freezer once your oven has preheated; no need to thaw.
+Place frozen dough on the prepared baking sheet and bake for about 11-12 minutes.

 Notes